QuetzalCpp/DeepPilot/README.md

-# DeepPilot A CNN for Autonomous Drone Racing
+# DeepPilot: A CNN for Autonomous Drone Racing